Otsuts/ELCoRec/README.md

-This this the code repository for paper: Integrating Essential Supplementary Information into Large Language Models via Graph Attention for Recommendation.
+This this the code repository for paper: ELCoRec: Enhance Language Understanding with Co-Propagation of Numerical and Categorical Features for Recommendation.
+This paper has been accepted by CIKM 2024.

 ## 0. Environment
 You can install nessesary packages by running: